Every Open Entry in the 2026 Daytona 500

 • In 2025, there were nine open cars in the Daytona 500, marking a full field for the Daytona 500.
 This race was also the first since 2015 to have more than 40 cars, as Trackhouse Racing’s Hélio Castroneves utilized the NASCAR Open Exemption Provisional to add a 41st car to the field.

-• This year, there is currently one confirmed entry for the 68th Daytona 500.
+• This year, there are currently eight confirmed open entries and one OEP entry for the 68th Daytona 500.

 Confirmed Entries